Journaling, gratitude, mindfulness, and introspection. What do all these things have in common?

 They are all significantly correlated to happiness.
 Now, what does this have to do with journaling?
 It's easy: journaling - no matter in what form - helps you achieve these things.

 There is plenty of scientific research on the benefits of journaling.
-But that’s not what I want to focus on in this section.
-I want to focus on the simple fact that journaling is fun.
+But that's not what this page is focusing on.
+Instead, we want to focus on the simple fact that journaling is fun.

 Journaling has many incredible benefits.
 It’s a form of therapy that you can do on your own.
 It improves your memory and self-awareness.
 It can even increase your productivity.